 Apply mascara to the bottom lashes first.
 Then shift your mascara brush back and forth over the top lashes, especially the outer corners to make sure those outer lashes are properly coated!
 If your lashes stick together, you can use a safety pin or tweezers to divide them – just be very careful and don’t poke your eye!

-Step 5: Don’t Forget Your Brows
+Step 5: Don’t Forget Your Eyebrows

-I only recently started giving my brows the attention they deserve by actually shaping them out with a sharp brow brush that helps define the edges, fill them in and clean then up.
+I only recently started giving my brows the attention they deserve by actually shaping them out with a sharp brow brush that helps define the edges, fill them in and clean them up.
 I can truly tell you that this made a HUGE difference in completing my look and really pulling my makeup together.
 Having a great brow will pull your statement eye makeup to the next level.
 Trust me.

 You should use one shade lighter than your brows to fill them in.
-To make it easy on yourself, you can start with a brow kit like the Rimmel Brow This Way eye kit from Target.
+To make it easy for yourself, you can start with a brow kit like the Rimmel Brow This Way eye kit from Target.

-Don’t worry if you can’t master the eyeliner or brow kit on your first try, because you can always practice those and add them in gradually.
-For even more eye makeup tutorials and tips on using Rimmel Eye products you can check here, and of course leave your questions or comments below!
+Don’t worry if you can’t master the eyeliner or brow kit on your first try because you can always practice those and add them in gradually.
+For even more eye makeup tutorials and tips on using Rimmel Eye products you can check here, and of course, leave your questions or comments below!